SasSwart/sleipnir/README.md

 # Sleipnir

-This repo spins up a kind cluster with an nginx ingress controller and an echo service to prove that the ingress controller works.
+This repo spins up a kind cluster with an nginx ingress controller and an emptry grafana service.

 To test it:
 * Install kind (see the resources section)